Lowest numbers in two weeks as one more Covid-19 related death and 35 new cases reported

 Six of the cases were in Carlow, five in Clare, and the remaining 24 were in Cork, Donegal, Dublin, Limerick, Meath, Tipperary, Wexford and the three counties subject to local restrictions – Laois, Kildare and Offaly.

-The low number of cases from these three counties suggests efforts to bring outbreaks that orginated in four meat processing plants in the region may be working.
+The low number of cases from these three counties suggests efforts to bring outbreaks that originated in four meat processing plants in the region may be working.

+On Tuesday night, it emerged that all 210 workers at one of the four plants, Carroll’s Cuisine in Tullamore, Co Offaly, who were tested for Covid-19 on Sunday have received negative results.
+The staff were tested by HSE public health specialists at the weekend after nine staff at the facility had contracted the disease.

+A spokesman for the business said operations at the facility, which ceased on Monday, would remain suspended until after consultations had taken place with HSE staff.

 Meanwhile, an immunology expert has warned that restrictions put in place across the three counties will need to be extended if cases of the coronavirus increase.